-Thesis Research and Writing: The written thesis or project is the culmination of a student's work in fulfilling the requirements for a graduate degree.
-The practice of applied research and the development of resulting written document offer the student opportunities to demonstrate ability to incorporate into professional practice.
+The written thesis or project is the culmination of a student's work in fulfilling the requirements for a graduate degree.
+The thesis project will demonstrate organized understanding of literature in the field and related fields, adherence to established research methodology, and cohesive report of findings.
+The thesis proposal presentation will be completed during the residency portion of this course.
+The practice of applied research and the development of resulting written document offer the student opportunities to demonstrate ability to incorporate theory into professional practice.
+Prerequisite: AR 590 and completed IRB approval.